gaehlerm/SoftwareEngineering/README.md

 teardown_class called once for the class
 ```

-It is showing that the teardown functions are called even if the test fails, while a normal function like this print statement is not executed.
+It is showing that the teardown functions are called even if the test fails, while a normal function like this `print("   after")` statement is not executed.

 ### Helper functions